cthackers/adm-zip/APPNOTE.md

         the choice of the cryptographic toolkit selected.
 Almost any toolkit supporting the reference implementations for each algorithm can be used.
 The RSA BSAFE(r), OpenSSL, and Microsoft CryptoAPI libraries are all known to work well.

  7.3 Single Password - Central Directory Encryption
  --------------------------------------------------

     7.3.1 Central Directory Encryption is achieved within the .ZIP format by encrypting the Central Directory structure.
 This encapsulates the metadata most often used for processing .ZIP files.
 Additional metadata is stored for redundancy in the Local Header for each file.
 The process of concealing metadata by encrypting the Central Directory does not protect the data within the Local Header.
 To avoid information leakage from the exposed metadata in the Local Header, the fields containing information about a file are masked.

     7.3.2 Local Header

     Masking replaces the true content of the fields for a file in the Local Header with false information.
 When masked, the Local Header is not suitable for streaming access and the options for data recovery of damaged archives is reduced.
-Extra Data fields that may contain confidential data should not be stored within the Local Header.
-The value set into the Version needed to extract field should be the correct value needed to extract the file without regard to Central Directory Encryption.
+Extra Data fields that MAY contain confidential data SHOULD NOT be stored within the Local Header.
+The value set into the Version needed to extract field SHOULD be the correct value needed to extract the file without regard to Central Directory Encryption.
 The fields within the Local Header targeted for masking when the Central Directory is encrypted are:

             Field Name                     Mask Value